United States Coast Guard Auxiliary: Uniforms

-While joining the Auxiliary doesn't mandate Auxiliarists to acquire uniforms, specific activities and missions do necessitate wearing them.
+While merely joining the Auxiliary doesn't require wear of a uniform, specific activities and missions do necessitate wearing them.
 Each auxiliary uniform is identical to a Coast Guard officer's uniform, with the exception that the buttons and stripes on dress jackets and shoulder boards are silver in color, rather than gold.
 On dress uniforms, appointed staff officers wear insignia with a red "A" and elected officers wear insignia with either a silver or a blue "A", while black "A"s are worn on insignia by both elected and appointed officers on the ODU uniform.
 Auxiliarists are typically held to similar uniform standards as regular and reserve Coast Guard officers.
 However, there are certain leniencies in the guidelines.
 For instance, unlike their regular and reserve counterparts, Auxiliarists are permitted to sport beards.

 In scenarios where Auxiliarists are supplementing Coast Guard personnel in an operational setting, such as acting as an interpreter on a cutter at sea, the military-style officer insignia representing an Auxiliary position is typically removed.
 Instead, the generic "member" insignia is adorned.
 This adjustment ensures that there's no misconception, especially when interacting with foreign military entities or potential adversaries, that the Auxiliarist holds any command power over the vessel.
+This ensures that the Auxiliarist maintains his innocence according to the Geneva Conventions.